Academic Calendar 2024-2025

 Learning Hours: 348 (72 Lecture, 36 Seminar, 24 Group Learning, 24 Off-Campus Activity, 192 Private Study)

-Requirements: Prerequisite (12.0 units in POLS at the 200-level or above and a minimum GPA of 2.0 on all units in POLS) or permission of the Department.
+Requirements: Prerequisite ([Level 3 or above and 6.0 units of POLS at the 200-level or above and a minimum GPA of 2.00 on all units in POLS] or permission of the Department) and registration at Bader College.

 Offering Faculty: Faculty of Arts and Science